jeffjose/personal-website/frontend/README.md

 - build:only = sapper build --legacy (to be used by docker)
 - docker = Run yarn prerun  before going into docker context

+### TODO
+- cloud build runs build_index, but frontend still uses github version.
+So there's no point for doing that.
+-- This means the ideal workflow of pushign something to github and expecting that to show up on prod doesnt work
+- adoc_from_covers doesnt remove if a cover.jpg is removed